Gateg79/alx-system_engineering-devops/0x00-shell_basics/README.md

-shell basic commands for listing files
+Shell basic commands
+List of all Shell commands